jasujm/hrefs/docs/testing.rst

    from fastapi import FastAPI
-   from hrefs import BaseReferrableModel from hrefs.starlette import href_context from hypothesis import given, strategies as st, settings, HealthCheck
+   from hrefs import BaseReferrableModel from hrefs.starlette import href_context from hypothesis import given, strategies as st

    app = FastAPI(...)